-The nursing program is accredited in accordance with the standards as set forth by the National League for Nursing Accrediting Commission (NLNAC).
-Accreditation may be verified by contacting NLNAC 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326
+The nursing program is accredited in accordance with the standards as set forth by the Accreditation Commission for Education in Nursing (ACEN).
+Accreditation may be verified by contacting ACEN 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326

 Accrediting Association of Seventh-Day Adventists Schools, Colleges, and Universities

 Silver Spring, Maryland 20904

 The State Board of Independent Colleges and Universities Department of Education

 Tallahassee, Florida 32399